VaanaCZ/LANVP/README.md

 # V-Patch for L.A.
 Noire: Complete Edition
-*This project is not affiliated with Take-Two or Rockstar Games*
+*This project is not affiliated with Take-Two or Rockstar Games.*

 V-Patch is a lightweight, community-made, drop-in patch intended to fix common issues of the game L.A.
 Noire for PC.
 It also allows to the user customise certain technical aspects of the game, such as setting a custom FoV or disabling the company logos which show upon starting the game.